linphone-40685558/group3-coursework/usecases/usecase7.md

 - The system sorts cities by population in descending order.

-- A report is generated and made available for analysis.
+- A  cities report is generated and made available for analysis.

 ## Extensions

-All the available cities in the world will be printed outed.
+If there is no data exists for some cities: The system wil generate a report, but missing cities will be flagged as "data unavailable"

 ## Sub-Variations